Orvybr0wn1/swift-welcome/README.md

 ![](https://s3.amazonaws.com/learn-verified/XcodeGithub.png)

-Now we want to setup an SSH Key.The way our lessons are designed, we need for you set this up.
-In order to set this up through GitHub, follow these instructions:
+Now we want to set up an SSH key.
+The way our lessons are designed, we need for you set this up.
+In order to set up a key through GitHub, follow these instructions:

 1. Check to see if you already have an SSH key by following the instructions [here](https://help.github.com/articles/checking-for-existing-ssh-keys/).
-2. Generate an SSH Key by following the instructions [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
+2. Generate an SSH key by following the instructions [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
-3. Now you need to connect your generated SSH Key to your Github Account.
+3. Now you need to connect your generated SSH key to your Github Account.
 Instructions to do that can be found [here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
-4. Test that your SSH key is setup correctly by following the instructions [here](https://help.github.com/articles/testing-your-ssh-connection/).
+4. Test that your SSH key is set up correctly by following the instructions [here](https://help.github.com/articles/testing-your-ssh-connection/).
 5. Make sure that when typing `git` in terminal, that it displays commands for you that you would be able to utilize.
 If not, it might prompt you that `git` is not installed.
 You can find instructions for installing `git` [here](https://help.github.com/articles/set-up-git/).

-After you've gone through the above three steps of setting up your SSH Key, you should head back to terminal to copy/paste the following command:
+After you've gone through the above steps of setting up your SSH key, you should head back to terminal to copy/paste the following command:

 `curl -s https://raw.githubusercontent.com/flatiron-school/ios-setup/master/install.sh`